MattiaRag/timemaproject/markdowns/preliminary.md

 ## Experimental design

-This project ... with two major aims:

-1. charachterize in crema genes associated with feeding on vicia extra-floral nectar (EFN) in different tissues and timespans.
-2. understand wether we could identify in vicia any gene expression change associated to the interaction.
+This project tests alternative hypothesis to convergence, for parthenogenesis evolution in *Timema* stick insects.
+Specifically, we aim at:

+1. testing the occurance of hemiplasic patterns along the species tree of Timema and for each tree of that genes possibly involved in reproduction and/or ovogenesis;
+2. testing the possibility of parthenogenesis as ancestral state for reproduction in Timema, contrary to what was believed till now (bisexuality as ancestral state).

-To do so we generated two RNA-seq experiments:
+To do so we

 1. two different tissue (haead+thorax and abdomen) and four different conditions were considered for crema: